Onimka/unity-data-constructor/Documentation/First Launch.md

 1. `Deploy` generates classes and data from your created entries.
 2. Click the button and wait until compilation finishes.
-3. After that, your data becomes accessible in code
+3. After that, your data becomes accessible in code.
-   example:
+    Example:
 ```csharp
 IReadOnlyList<TestTemplate> testData = DataConstructor.DataManager.TestData;
 ```